manicmike66/metropolis/index.md

 <a name="home"></a>
 <h2>Welcome to Metropolis</h2>
 <p>
-Established in 2015, Metropolis Clothing is a 100% Australian brand of clothing inspired by historic fashions from Art Deco through to the Mid Century eras.
-All my designs are limited edition handmade in my studio in Melbourne, Australia.
-I offer a range of services including repairs, alterations and made-to-measure garments.</p>
+Established in 2015, Metropolis Clothing is an Australian brand of clothing inspired by historic fashions from Art Deco through to the Mid Century eras.
+All my designs are limited edition handmade in my studio in Melbourne, Australia.  </p>
 <p>
 I offer the following Services:</p>
 <ul>
 <li>Original and fabulous clothing.</li>
-<li>Women’s and men’s made to measure clothing.</li>
+<li>Women’s made to measure clothing.</li>
+<li>Men’s casual made to measure clothing.</li>
 <li>Clothing alterations and repairs.</li>
 <li>Pattern making service (manual)</li>
 <li>Lectra CAD freelancing.</li>